Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Texans stats and trends

-- This year, the Texans have one against the spread win in two games as an underdog of 9.5 points or more.
+- This season, the Texans have one against the spread win in two games as an underdog of 9.5 points or more.

-- Houston's games this year have eclipsed the over/under three times in five opportunities (60%).
+- Houston's games this season have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- This year the Texans have eight turnovers, one fewer than the Colts have takeaways (9).
+- The Texans have eight giveaways this season, while the Colts have nine takeaways.

 Home and road insights